jsoncodes/jsoncodes.github.io/content/blog/values/index.md

 make happier teams who are more productive because they understand how to set priorities according to the values.
 However getting buy-in can be difficult especially when they are defined by the top of the organisation and imposed on the teams further down the chain.
-My experience has been that values defined in this way are often shallow and meaningless values such as "teamwork" or "take ownership" with little substance backing them up.
+My experience has been that values defined in this way are often shallow and meaningless values such as "teamwork" with little substance backing them up.

 If you want the people on your teams to get behind common values then they need to have a voice in creating them and you need to elaborate on *why* it is important to your teams.
 GitLab do a great job